snimu/blog/contents/hnet-thoughts/article.md

 #### Reducing the variance of compute- and memory-requirements

-> I have gone through multiple iterations of the ideas in this section, which I'll keep in the order in which I've had them to show multiple approaches that wouldn't work, and why they wouldn't work.
+> I have gone through multiple iterations of the ideas in this section, which I'll keep in the order in which I've had them to show the approaches that wouldn't work, and why they wouldn't work.

 The fact that the H-Net determines token boundaries dynamically means that two sequences of the same length might require very different amounts of memory and compute if one of them is compressed more strongly than the other.
 The compression ratio of course increases over the course of training, but it will vary almost randomly from batch to batch.
 If this variance is small, it's not a big issue, but if it's big, then it is.
 That's because a large variance in compute and memory needs requires you to plan for the least efficient batch possible (or you'll get an Out Of Memory Error, which is very bad).
 But that means that for most batches, you will have poor GPU usage.

+With latent looping, we can make up for that.
+The TLDR is that it's likely possible to vary the Truncated Back Propagation Through Time (TBPTT) steps, but I'll start with a simpler thought and work my way up to that, in order to point out some of the problems one could run into (and I have to stress that I'm still not certain that this trick would work).

-With latent looping, we can make up for that: just loop the main model more often when compression is high, and less often when it is low.
+My first idea was to just loop the main model more often when compression is high, and less often when it is low.
 If this is done right, it could almost completely make up for compute- and memory-variance by keeping compute per sequence constant.

 The problem with this approach is that keeping compute per sequence constant is contra the entire point of the H-Net (or at least its main selling point): When a sequence is simple and thus highly compressible, we *want to* spend less compute on it than if it's difficult.

 So instead, we could use the following approach:

 - Decide on a baseline number of loops, for example 5
-- Depending on the average compression in the current batch, we vary this number up or down
+- Depending on the average compression in the current batch, we vary this number *up* in the *less compressible* sequences, and *down* in the *more compressible* ones
-- If it's varied to a non-integer number, we can approximate it
+- By getting this balance right, we can approximate any non-integer change-factor

+I thinkk this could work for inference.
+However, there are still two issues during training:

+1. Looping for a varying number of iterations in the same batch is very difficult to implement, and I'm not entirely sure if it's even possible
+2. Varying the number of loops only increases the number of sequential computation steps, not the number of parallel steps; and the latter is the actual issue

+So here is one last modification to try to equalize compute and memory requirements over subsequent training steps (over the long run, as compression increases predictably, we can simply increase the batch size, but that doesn't work for immediately neighboring batches):

 Like in [Geiping et al.](...)
 (LINK), it would make sense to slowly increase the baseline number over the course of training while reducing the batch size, but that's highly controllable and thus not a problem.